cmaxw/devchat-eleventy/src/my-javascript-story/mjs-126-eduardo-san-martin-morote.md

   - podcast
   - Eduardo San Martin Morote
   - Charles Max Wood
-question1: How did you get introduced to web development?
+question1: How did you get introduced to development?
-answer1: 'I started by learning jQuery and Bootstrap at school. '
+answer1: >-
+  When I was 13 years old i tried to create my own video games with a language called Game Maker Language.
+After that I kept creating my own games.
 question2: 'What are you working now in Vue Community? '
 answer2: 'Our focus right now is on Vue 3.
 Personally  I am working on Vue Router. '
+question3: How did you get introduced to web development?
+answer3: 'I started by learning jQuery and Bootstrap at school. '
 ---
 In this episode of My JavaScript Story is Charles talks to Eduardo San Martin Morote.
 Eduardo is a freelance developer, a core team member of Vue.js, and loves contributing to open source.
 Eduardo started web development with games.
 He then majored in Computer Science and Mathematics.